pcsrankandfile/pcsrankandfile.github.io/_posts/2019-01-23-Why-Are-You-Standing-:-Emma.md

 image: "/emma.jpg" #Place images in 'assets/documents'
 extract: "I decided I can either sit at my desk and moan about how things are ran 🤷‍♀️ or I can get involved and try to make a difference no matter how small ❤️"

+#post content undet the '---'.
+See https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf for markdown examples.
 ---
 Throwback to my very first picket line‬ 😂